freeCodeCamp/guide/src/pages/linux/how-to-set-up-ubuntu-lamp-server/index.md

 ---
 # Setting up a local LAMP server on Ubuntu

 The purpose of this brief guide is to take you through the process of setting up a LAMP (Linux, Apache, MySQL, PHP) server on a local Ubuntu Linux machine or virtual machine.
-This will allow a developer to develop using PHP and MySQL (whit phpMyAdmin).
+This will allow a developer to develop using PHP and MySQL (with phpMyAdmin).
 This is a common stack that is necessary for Wordpress development.

 ## Install the necessary packages